 California Code Regulation (CCR): The codification of the general and permanent rules and regulations (sometimes called administrative law) announced in the California Regulatory Notice Register by California state agencies.

-Committee: The majority of the participatory governance body is composed of standing committees; they are composed of constituency representatives, and resource and advisory members, and are permanent parts of the internal governance process of the college (see Groups in Governance below).
+Committee: The majority of the participatory governance body is composed of standing committees; they are composed of constituency representatives, and resource and advisory members, and are permanent parts of the internal governance process of the College (see Groups in Governance below).

 Consensus: Describes a general state of agreement rather than a “majority opinion.”

-Constituency Body/Group: One of four groups who represent Miramar College.
+Constituency Body/Group: One of four groups who represent San Diego Miramar College.
 This includes the Academic Senate, the Associated Student Government, the Classified Senate, and the College Administration.
 These groups are represented by their respective presidents and all are elected with the exception of the College President.
 This means the College President may vote without further process, but the other three representatives may need to solicit the will of their respective constituency groups prior to voting unless otherwise allowed for in their specific bylaws.

 Decision: The participatory governance structure makes recommendations to the College President who ultimately makes decisions.